How to Exfoliate Every Skin Type, According to Skincare ExpertsFebruary 21, 2023

 How to Exfoliate Normal Skin

 “Those with a normal skin type can benefit from physical or chemical exfoliation,” says Dr. Nazanin Saedi, a board-certified dermatologist in Philadelphia, Pennsylvania and Skincare.com consultant.
 You can typically exfoliate two to three times a week with a normal skin type.
-Try the IT Cosmetics Hello Results Resurfacing Glycolic Acid Treatment followed up with something rich like the Youth to the People Adaptogen Deep Moisture Cream.
+Try the IT Cosmetics Hello Results Baby-Smooth Glycolic Acid Peel + Caring Oil followed up with a rich moisturizer like the Youth to the People Adaptogen Deep Moisture Cream.